rjvdw/node-teensy/README.md

 A teensy little web framework.
 Teensy is a web framework that doesn't use models or controllers.
 Although these are undeniably useful for large web applications, for small, static websites, they sometimes introduce an unnecessary amount of overhead.

-Teensy runs as Koa middleware and includes koa-static for serving static files.
-Views are handled by nunjucks.
+Teensy runs as [Koa](https://github.com/koajs/koa) middleware and includes [koa-static](https://github.com/koajs/static) for serving static files.
+Views are handled by [nunjucks](https://github.com/mozilla/nunjucks).
 A view may optionally have some yaml at the top (in comments), which is then made available to the template parser.
-This yaml may extend meta.yaml.
+This yaml may extend data from meta.yaml.
 This way, you can easily share data between views.

 Since Teensy is Koa middleware, you need to use a version of node.js which has generator support.